 Friday, September 14, 1917

-Ruby Dean found guilty of slaying Dr. Leon H. Quitman.
-She will be taken to the county jail to be held to the grand jury.
+Ruby Dean was found guilty of slaying Dr. Louis H. Quitman.
+She will be taken to the county jail to be held by the grand jury.

 Saturday, May 4, 1918,